Brazil: Judge annuls convictions against Lula da Silva | DW | 08.03.2021

 In 2014, a team of investigators, dubbed "Operation Car Wash," was investigating prominent politicians suspected of corruption.
 Their findings brought down Lula.

-He was convicted in 2017 with accepting bribery, in the form of a seaside apartment, by a construction company.
+He was convicted in 2017 with bribery for accepting a seaside apartment from a construction company in exchange for lucrative government contracts.
 A year later, another court found him guilty of corruption.

 The former president has repeatedly denied corruption allegations, accusing prosecutors of preventing him from returning to office.

-Lula was the leader of the leftist Worker’s Party in Brazil.
-He has remained a popular figure on the left, even while in prison.
+Lula is the co-founder of the leftist Worker’s Party (PT) in Brazil.
+During his presidency, Lula's policies lifted millions of Brazilians out of poverty through generous social programs.

+He has remained a popular figure on the left, even while in prison

+If confirmed, Monday's ruling threatens Brazil's right-wing President Jair Bolsonaro's reelection in 2022.

+In 2018, the presidential election's initial polls showed Lula to have around 39% of voter support, while Bolsonaro had 19%.